Angler phishing on social media

 One of the reasons why hackers are converting to phishing on social media is that it’s a lot quicker and easier on social media, since everyone can create accounts and choose a fitting name.
 This means that hackers can essentially create a “customer support” account, and call it e.g. “@goggle-support” and trick people into thinking they’re truly from Google Support, and not malicious actors.

-The cybercriminals try to collect personal information from the victims, or trick them into downloading malware to breach their cyber security.
 Another tool hackers use more frequently are botnets - so if they succeed in installing malware onto your device, they can merge it into their enormous botnet they have round the globe.
+Learn more about botnets and their use in cyberattacks here.

-Unraveling the methodology
+Unraveling the methodology on social media platforms

 • Platform looting: Angler phishing typically takes place inside the vast settings of social media platforms like Facebook, X (formerly Twitter), and Instagram.
 Cybercriminals create fake accounts here by copying the branding and messaging of well-known businesses, ranging from financial institutions to leading e-commerce organizations.

-• Strategic Selection: Hackers browse the social media platforms related to the business they intend to imitate, to find accounts who have complained or voiced their complaints in public.
-Once the hackers have this knowledge, they initiate direct communication via direct messaging, exploiting the victims' need for help.
+• Strategic selection: Hackers browse the social media platforms related to the business they intend to imitate, to find accounts who have complained or voiced their complaints in public.
+Once the hackers have this knowledge, they initiate direct communication via direct messaging, exploiting the victims’ need for help.

 • Deceptive dialogue: Using identities which often resemble the real company’s handle, the hackers deceitfully chat with victims while posing as legitimate customer support employees.
 Since they mimic genuine customer support, they strive to convince the victim that they are the real customer support, so the victim ultimately gives their valuable personal information.

-• Exploitative Encounters: After initiating communication, the attacker manipulates the conversation to get victims to reveal confidential information, such as passwords or bank details - they might also try to get you to click a link that contains malware.
-Malware will then give the hacker access to the victim's device or private information.
+• Exploitative encounters: After initiating communication, the attacker manipulates the conversation to get victims to reveal confidential information, such as passwords or bank details - they might also try to get you to click a link that contains malware.
+Malware will then give the hacker access to the victim’s device or private information.

 Victims are more likely to fall for the trap because of the immediate response and the attacker’s false identity.